Like you, we had no idea who to trust for travel advice.

-As one of the top-10 travel information sites in the world as measured by comScore, a leading Internet measurement company, we have more than 50 writers — from lifetime locals to licensed tour guides — sharing useful travel advice and inspiration from destinations around the world.
-TripSavvy has been honored by multiple awards in the last year, including the Eppy Awards, the W3 Awards, and the Communicator Awards.
+As one of the top-10 travel information sites in the world as measured by comScore, a leading Internet measurement company, we have more than 50 writers—from lifetime locals to licensed tour guides—sharing useful travel advice and inspiration from destinations around the world.
+TripSavvy has been honored by multiple awards since its inception, including the Eppy Awards, the W3 Awards, and the Communicator Awards.

-You’ll find that our 20-year-strong library of more than 30,000 articles will make you a savvy traveler — showing you how to book a hotel the whole family will love, where to find the best bagel in NYC, and how to skip the lines at theme parks.
+You’ll find that our 20-year-strong library of more than 30,000 articles will make you a savvy traveler—showing you how to book a hotel the whole family will love, where to find the best bagel in New York City, and how to skip the lines at theme parks.
 We give you the confidence to spend your vacation actually vacationing, not fumbling with a guidebook or second-guessing yourself.